dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 This only needs to go in the project that builds your application's executable output.
 It does not need to go in every project—if you've split code across multiple libraries, those don't need to have this.
 Nor does it need to go into NuGet packages.
 The problem afflicts only executables, not DLLs.

-here's an updated version of the table from the previous section.
+Here's an updated version of the table from the previous section.
 The final two columns are for the same application as last time, targeting `net8.0-windows10.0.19041.0`.
 One shows the same values as the final column from the previous section, in which Rx has brought in Windows Forms and WPF.
 The final column here shows the effect of applying the workaround.

 | Deployment type | Size without Rx | Size with Rx, no workaround | Size with Rx and workaround |
 |--|--|--|--|